Judy Little, Multimodal Sales Executive on Influential Women

 05What values are most important to you in your work and personal life?

-Family support is central to both work and personal life.
+God and Family are central to work and my personal life.
 My husband of 30 years has been an incredible support system.
-We have two young adult children I prioritize.
-I maintain the same moral compass at work as I do at home.
-Commitment, honesty, and continuous improvement guide the way I approach my career and personal life.
-I'm a human and make mistakes but try to take ownership, learn from them, and continue moving forward.
-Always be prepared to forgive yourself and others.
+We have two young adult children and two older daughters that have blessed us with grandbabies.
+I try to maintain the same moral compass at work as I do at home.
+Loyalty, honesty, and humor guide the way I approach my career and personal life.
+I try not to take myself too seriously.

 Join Influential Women and start making an impact.
 Register now.